GRealesM/RapidoPGS/README.md

 * In development version 2.1.0.9006 we fixed an error popping up when `rapidopgs_multi()` is not supplied input of data.table class, and removed a deprecated argument in `runsusie()` internal function that was preventing `rapidopgs_multi()` to run properly.
 * In development version 2.1.0.9007 we fixed a bug caused by changes in behavior of `runsusie()` in `rapidopgs_multi()` that used to supply an extra zero element which is not supplied anymore.
 * In development version 2.1.0.9008 we fixed a change in the hard-coded url to download 1000G panel from the official server to meet a change in versioning (v5a -> v5b) at the source.
+* In development version 2.1.0.9009 we fixed a bug derived from automatically supplying "nref" to SuSIE in `rapidopgs_multi()`, which is no longer required.
+* In version 2.2.0.9000 we updated hg38 LD blocks from liftovered Berisa & Pickrell to recomputed MacDonald et al. 2022 (https://github.com/jmacdon/LDblocks_GRCh38, https://www.biorxiv.org/content/10.1101/2022.03.04.483057v1).

 # Installation